GuangYueCHEN/ENSIIE_Intership/Hamilton_Network/README.md

 `More class.ipynb` notebook contains a demo and tutorial for reproducing the experiments comparing Neural ODEs, Augmented Neural ODEs and Hamiltonian Inspired ODEs on multiple classes 2D functions.

-## Data

-The MNIST and CIFAR10 datasets can be directly downloaded using `torchvision` (this will happen automatically if you run the code, unless you already have those datasets downloaded).
-To run experiments on ImageNet, you will need to download the data from the [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) website.

 ## Citing

 These codes are based on the codes of Anode, on implementing the package `torchdiffeq` from Neural ODE.

 [Node](https://github.com/rtqichen/torchdiffeq).

 [Anode](https://github.com/EmilienDupont/augmented-neural-odes).